Mac Pro (Late 2013): Installing or replacing memory

 - There are a total of four DIMM slots, two are located to the left, and two are located to the right of the Mac Pro I/O panel.

-- To access the DIMM slots, press the RAM bay release lever identified by a white triangle (A) located at the top of each DIMM bank.
-When pressed, the DIMM slots will swing out making them easily accessible.
+- Access the DIMM slots via the RAM bay release lever (identified by a white triangle (A) at the top of each DIMM back).
+Push and lift upwards on the lever.
+The lever should move backwards and up, releasing the DIMM slots to swing out and making them easily accessible.
+Do not use excessive force on the release lever as you risk damaging the latch.

 - Locate the DIMM(s) to be removed.
 The slots are number 1-4 (B).
 Using your thumb and index finger from each hand, gently grip the DIMM at each end and carefully remove the DIMM by pulling the DIMM straight out of the DIMM slot.
 Do not twist or force the DIMM out of the socket or damage may occur.
 Remove the outer DIMMs first to make the inner DIMMs easier to remove.